Adaptive singularity swap quadrature for near-singular layer potentials on axisymmetric surfaces: Numerical experiments

 Figure \ref{fig:laplace_slp_s3} presents the results with $\nt=\nphi=40$ and $\nGL=32$.
-The top row plots show that the regular quadrature error estimate accurately identifies the target points where S3Q must be used, for which the measured errors are close to the desired tolerance $\eps$.
-As $\eps$ decreases, the number of Gauss--Legendre panels, $\npan$, set by the adaptive algorithm in the polar direction generally increases, as shown in Figure \ref{fig:laplace_slp_s3_histogram_nGL32}.
-Despite the close proximity of target points to the surface, the maximum $\npan$ required to achieve the desired error tolerances $\eps=10^{-4},~10^{-6},~10^{-8}$ was $5$, $10$ and $14$, respectively.
-For $\eps=10^{-8}$, this maximum was reached at only one target point situated approximately $5.2 \cdot 10^{-5}$ from the surface.
+The figure shows that the standard quadrature error predictor accurately identifies the target points where S3Q must be used, and that the resulting measured errors at those points are close to or below the prescribed tolerance $\eps$.
+The maximum absolute error over all target points is approximately $1.2\times 10^{-4}$, $5.0\times 10^{-8}$, and $5.3\times 10^{-9}$ for the tolerances $\eps=10^{-4},~10^{-6},~10^{-8}$, respectively.

+As $\eps$ decreases, the number of Gauss--Legendre panels $\npan$ selected by the adaptive algorithm in the polar direction increases, as shown in Figure \ref{fig:laplace_slp_s3_histogram_nGL32}.
+Despite the close proximity of target points to the surface, the maximum $\npan$ required to achieve the desired error tolerances $\eps=10^{-4},~10^{-6},~10^{-8}$ was $12$, $13$ and $14$, respectively.
+For $\eps=10^{-8}$, this maximum was reached at only two target points situated approximately $5.2 \cdot 10^{-5}$ from the surface.